pos-dev/samoa-embassy/wp-content/plugins/wpforms-lite/readme.txt

 = What's Next =

-If you like this plugin, then consider checking out our other projects:
+If you like our WPForms plugin, then consider checking out our other projects:

-* <a href="https://optinmonster.com/">OptinMonster</a> - Get More Email Subscribers with the most popular conversion optimization plugin for WordPress.
+* <a href="https://optinmonster.com/">OptinMonster</a> - Get more email subscribers with the most popular conversion optimization plugin for WordPress.
+* <a href="https://aioseo.com/">AIOSEO</a> - The original WordPress SEO plugin to help you rank higher in search results (trusted by over 3 million sites).
 * <a href="https://www.monsterinsights.com/">MonsterInsights</a> - See the stats that matter and grow your business with confidence.
-The best Google Analytics plugin for WordPress.
+Best Google Analytics plugin for WordPress.
 * <a href="https://www.seedprod.com/">SeedProd</a> - Create beautiful landing pages with our powerful drag & drop landing page builder.
 * <a href="https://wpmailsmtp.com">WP Mail SMTP</a> - Improve email deliverability for your contact form with the most popular SMTP plugin for WordPress.
+* <a href="https://smashballoon.com/">Smash Balloon</a> - #1 social feeds plugin for WordPress - display social media content in WordPress without code.
+* <a href="https://wpcode.com/">WPCode</a> – must have WordPress code snippet management plugin to help you future-proof website customization (trusted by 1.5 million sites).
+* <a href="https://snapcreek.com/">Duplicator</a> – popular WordPress backup and migration plugin used by over 1 million websites.
+* <a href="https://wpsimplepay.com/">WP Simple Pay</a> – #1 Stripe payments plugin for WordPress.
+Start accepting one-time or recurring payments without a shopping cart.
+* <a href="https://pushengage.com/">Push Engage</a> - Connect with visitors after they leave your website with the leading web push notification plugin.
 * <a href="https://rafflepress.com/">RafflePress</a> - Best WordPress giveaway and contest plugin to grow traffic and social followers.
-* <a href="https://smashballoon.com/">Smash Balloon</a> - #1 social feeds plugin for WordPress - display social media content in WordPress without code.
-* <a href="https://aioseo.com/">AIOSEO</a> - The original WordPress SEO plugin to help you rank higher in search results (trusted by over 2 million sites).
-* <a href="https://www.pushengage.com/">Push Engage</a> - Connect with visitors after they leave your website with the leading web push notification plugin.
 * <a href="https://trustpulse.com/">TrustPulse</a> - Add real-time social proof notifications to boost your store conversions by up to 15%.
 * <a href="https://searchwp.com/">SearchWP</a> – The most advanced custom WordPress search plugin to improve WordPress search quality.
 * <a href="https://affiliatewp.com/">AffiliateWP</a> – #1 affiliate management plugin for WordPress.
 Add a referral program to your online store.
-* <a href="https://wpsimplepay.com/">WP Simple Pay</a> – #1 Stripe payments plugin for WordPress.
-Start accepting one-time or recurring payments without a shopping cart.
 * <a href="https://easydigitaldownloads.com/">Easy Digital Downloads</a> – The best WordPress eCommerce plugin to sell digital products (eBooks, software, music, and more).
 * <a href="https://sugarcalendar.com/">Sugar Calendar</a> – A simple event calendar plugin for WordPress that's both easy and powerful.
+* <a href="https://www.wpcharitable.com/">WPCharitable</a> – Top-rated WordPress donation and fundraising plugin for WordPress.

 Visit <a href="https://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> to learn from our <a href="https://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">WordPress Tutorials</a> and find out about other <a href="https://www.wpbeginner.com/category/plugins/" rel="friend" title="Best WordPress Plugins">best WordPress plugins</a>.

 == Installation ==